-- Concrete cover: As the underfloor pipe will typically be deeper in the slab a thicker layer of concrete will take longer to heat up and requires a higher - Insulation type: High-density XPS insulation is preferred for better clip fixing (Insulation TBC to meet required slab R-values). - Slab type: Not suitable for raft slabs where steel reinforcement is above the insulation layer.
+- Concrete cover: As the underfloor pipe will typically be deeper in the slab compared to other installation methods, consideration should be made and as a thicker layer of concrete will take longer to heat up and requires a higher water temperature to achieve desired heat output, reducing system efficiency. - Insulation type: High-density XPS insulation is preferred for better clip fixing strength.
+Minimum thickness of 30-50mm is recommended for secure clipping (Insulation TBC to meet required slab R-values). - Slab type: Not suitable for raft slabs where steel reinforcement is above the insulation layer.